richlane/QuantTrade/README.md

 # QuantTrade
-Built in C#, QuantTrade provides a way to quickly build and backtest stock investment strategies using technincal indicators. <br/><br/>
-Historical feeds are provided for free by https://www.alphavantage.co
+Built in C# & WinForms, QuantTrade provides a way to quickly build and backtest stock investment strategies using technincal indicators such as the EMA, SMA, MACD, & RSI.
+Historical stock feeds are provided for free by https://www.alphavantage.co

 <br/><br/>
 <img src="http://stalls.gb3.com/QuantTrade.png" />